JBarbes/IBM-MQ-Container-JBA02/README.md

 In addition to accepting the license, you can optionally specify an Integration Node name using the `NODENAME` environment variable.

 The last important point of configuration when running a container from this image, is port mapping.
-The Dockerfile exposes ports `4414` and `7800` for IIB and `1414` and `9883` for MQ by default, for Integration Node administration and Integration Server HTTP traffic respectively.
+The Dockerfile exposes ports `4414` and `7800` for IIB and `1414` and `9883` for MQ and `1414` and `9010, 9011 and 9012` for IIB SWITCHNODE access by default, for Integration Node administration and Integration Server HTTP traffic respectively.
 This means you can run with the `-P` flag to auto map these ports to ports on your host.
 Alternatively you can use `-p` to expose and map any ports of your choice.

 For example: